jaywaddy/rollygon-site/src/content/posts/import-nl2-spline-to-blender.md

 With splines, you'll have two Spline Export Options.
 The Distance Between Points is the amount of detail in your spline.
 So, the lower the number, the more detailed spline you get.
 (Too much detail can slow down your computer by a lot!)
 For now, `0.5` meters is perfectly fine and the option I use the most.

-The second option here is the spline type. *You should always chose center of rails!* This will be the origin point for the track
+The second option here is the spline type. *You should always choose center of rails!* This will be the origin point for the track

 ![Figure 4](/images/posts/import-nl2-spline-to-blender/figure-03.png)